The advantages of storage servers

 We optimise the disk space on our dedicated servers, to give you the best price-storage ratio.
 You can choose from a wide range of SATA, SSD and NVMe disks.
 Add disks to suit your needs with no impact on production, and store up to 500TB of data.

-Hot-swapping is the action of replacing a defective drive, or one that needs to be removed from the server, without needing to power the server down.
-As a result, no service interruptions are caused.
-This is essential in a high-availability architecture.
-Available on our FS-48T, FS-72T and FS-MAX servers.
+Hot swapping is replacing a deficient drive, or one that needs to be removed from the server, without service interruption.
+This is essential for high-availability architectures.
+Available on our FS-48T, FS-72T and High Grade servers.

-Along with its high storage capacity, the Storage range uses the OVHcloud private network (vRack) by default.
-With vRack, you can connect your OVHcloud products (dedicated servers, VPS, Public Cloud Instances) in a secure network, regardless of which OVHcloud datacentres they are hosted in.
+Along with its high storage capacity, the Storage range uses the OVHcloud private network (vRack) by default(1).
+With vRack, you can connect your OVHcloud products (dedicated servers, VPS, Public Cloud instances) in a secure network, regardless of which OVHcloud datacentres they are hosted in.

 IPv4 and IPv6 addresses

 Each server has a public IPv4 address and an IPv6 address range.
 As an option, you can rent additional IPv4 addresses for your dedicated server (up to 256 per machine).

 Backup storage space

 Each dedicated server has a free 500GB storage space, independent from the server, to store your data.

 To guarantee maximum security for your infrastructures, an anti-DDoS system is included with all OVHcloud dedicated servers.

 Assistance and support